ys-clarry/docker-vitis-ubuntu22/README.md

 ```

 ## Caveats
 - Not all the functionalities are tested.
+Connection via USB may not work.

 ## Changelog
 - 2024/06/09